100ferhas/random-users-generator/README.md

 ```

-Please feel free to make suggestion or PR to improve the client.
-If you are using this library please star the repo for visibility.
-Thank you.
+Please feel free to make suggestion or PR to improve the client. **If you are using this library please star the repo for visibility.**